-- 1. Publication of a peer reviewed book (excluding a textbook, book of readings, anthology, vanity press, or similar type publication) beyond the required four (4) articles or book mentioned above (12 points). - a.
-When an existing published book authored or co-authored by a faculty member is republished in a 2^{nd} or later edition (2.0 points). - b.
-Each review of an authored or co-authored book in a scholarly journal (0.1 points per review) as a reward for recognition of the book by the scholarly community. - 2.
-Publication of a peer reviewed journal article(s) or book chapter(s) beyond the Minimum requirement of four (4) peer reviewed articles mentioned above (4 points each).
+b.
+Each review of an authored or co-authored book in a scholarly journal (0.1 points per review) as a reward for recognition of the book by the scholarly community.

+- 2. Publication of a reputable peer reviewed journal article(s) or book chapter(s) beyond the Minimum requirement of four (4) peer reviewed articles mentioned above (4 points each).
 This activity includes transdisciplinary and/or interdisciplinary publications. - 3.
 Paper presented to a professional or scholarly conference (2 points per paper).
 Copies of the paper(s) must be placed in the candidate's dossier. - a.
-Co-authored paper presentation at a professional or scholarly conference when not present (0.25 points per paper for a regional conference and 0.5 points per paper for a national or international conference).
+Co-authored paper presentation at a professional or scholarly conference when not present (0.25 points per paper for a regional conference and 0.5 points per paper for a national or international conference). - b.

-- b.
 Presentation to a local (RGV) conference (1.0 point per paper). - 4.
 Presentation at a research panel/workshop/roundtable at a professional or scholarly meeting; presentation materials must be placed in the dossier (up to a maximum of 1 point annually). - 5. a.
-Publication of a book review in a professional or scholarly journal (1 point per activity up to a maximum of 3 points annually). - b.
+Publication of a book review in a professional or scholarly journal (1 point per activity up to a maximum of 3 points annually).

+b.
 Publication of a review essay (i.e., it has a title and is a multi-book review essay) in a professional or scholarly journal (2.5 points per activity up to a maximum of 2.5 points annually).
-Copy(ies) of the reviews must be placed in the dossier. - c.
-Encyclopedia and Handbook articles (2.5 points if peer reviewed and 1.0 point if not peer reviewed). - 6. a.
+Copy(ies) of the reviews must be placed in the dossier.

+c.
+Encyclopedia and Handbook articles (2.5 points if peer reviewed and 1.0 point if not peer reviewed).

+- 6. a.
 Publication of a textbook (7 points per book). - b.
 Publication of a chapter in a textbook (1 point per chapter). - c.
 Publication of a non-peer reviewed book by a scholarly or commercial press recognized for its scholarly publications (5.0 points). - 7.
 Editorship of a book of readings or anthology (4 points per book); associate or -assistant editor (2 points per book). - 8.
 Publication of a non-refereed journal article, book chapter, or article in proceedings (2.5 points per activity).
-Copy(ies) must be placed in the dossier. - 9. a.
-Applying for an external research grant as a principal or co-principal investigator (3 points per grant). - Application materials must be placed in the dossier. - b.
-Serving as the principal or co-principal investigator on an externally funded grant (4 points in the first year for receiving the grant and 2 points for managing the grant in each subsequent year of a multi-year grant). - Funding approval documentation must be placed in the dossier. - 10.
-Serving as the principal or co-principal investigator on a grant from within the University (1 points per year). - 11.
+Copy(ies) must be placed in the dossier. - a.
+Applying for an external research grant as a principal or co-principal investigator (3 points per grant).
+Application materials must be placed in the dossier.

+b.
+Serving as the principal or co-principal investigator on an externally funded grant (4 points in the first year for receiving the grant and 2 points for managing the grant in each subsequent year of a multi-year grant).

+Funding approval documentation must be placed in the dossier.

+- 10. Serving as the principal or co-principal investigator on a grant from within the University (1 point per grant per year). - 11.
 Honors, recognitions, and awards (2.0 points per activity), but not to include non-competitive internal awards. - 12.
 Publication of an article in a professional or trade journal, or author of an externally funded applied policy report (2 points per activity). - 13.
-Development of a copyrighted software or 'game' for use in a pedagogical, academic, or professional capacity (2 points per item).

-- 14. Publication of a translation into a foreign language of an original English work (or vice versa) (1 point per activity). - 15.
+Development of a copyrighted software or 'game' for use in a pedagogical, academic, or professional capacity (2 points per item). - 14.
+Publication of a translation into a foreign language of an original English work (or vice versa) (1 point per activity). - 15.
 Electronic publication of an authored contribution to a nationally or internationally recognized blog (e.g., Monkey Cage, Huffington Post) (0.25 points per activity).